octopus-sensing/octopus-sensing/README.md

 2- connect the camera to the second monitor

 3- setup the eeg cap and check ampedance using OpenBCI GUI
-# Just for myself: OpenBCI should run by sudo

 3- start eeg streaming through OpenVibe
    - start openvibe server and connect and play